Important information: The value of your investments can go down as well as up and you may get back less than you invest.

 The main difference between the GIA and ISA investment accounts is tax efficiency.
 Gains made in your general investment account may be subject to tax if you go over your yearly allowances.
 A stocks and shares ISA account protects your returns from tax, but you can only put in up to £20,000 during the current tax year.

 The question of saving vs investing is a common one.
 A savings account lets you keep your money in one spot, but you’re limited with what you can do.
-A general investment account gives you more control and choice, allowing you to invest your money into a range of options.
+A savings account lets you keep your money in one spot and there's no risk of getting back less money than you put in.
+However, you're limited with what you can do.
 You have a better chance of growing your money in a GIA account.
 But, your capital is also at risk if your chosen investments perform poorly.

 Simple pricing plans